Bypass Trusts | Summeralllaw

 When clients ask whether they need a bypass trust, the first step is to clarify the concern they are trying to address.
 There are two very different issues:

-Am I worried about making sure my spouse doesn’t change the trust after I pass away?
+2. Or am I worried about making sure my spouse does not change the plan after I pass away?

 1. If the Concern is Estate Taxes

-For most families, you can protect the full combined estate tax exemption — currently around $30 million per couple — whether you use a bypass trust or a simpler approach called portability.
+For most families, it is possible to preserve the full combined estate tax exemption — currently around $30 million per couple — without using a bypass trust.

-Bypass trust: At the first spouse’s death, a bypass trust is funded with the deceased spouse’s exemption amount.
-These assets stay outside the surviving spouse’s estate.
-The tradeoff is that they do not receive a second “step-up” in tax basis when the survivor dies.
-That can lead to significant capital-gains tax later.
+At the first spouse’s death, a bypass trust is funded with the deceased spouse’s exemption amount.
+Those assets are excluded from the surviving spouse’s estate.

-Portability (Form 706): Instead of funding a bypass trust, the survivor can file Form 706 to claim the deceased spouse’s unused exemption (called DSUE).
-The survivor then has both their own exemption and the DSUE.
-Because the assets remain in the survivor’s estate, they qualify for a second step-up in basis at death — wiping out capital gains.
+Instead of funding a bypass trust, the surviving spouse can file Form 706 to claim the deceased spouse’s unused exemption (called DSUE).

 2. If the Concern is Control